-Telus Outage Report in McLure, British Columbia
+Telus outages and service status in McLure, British Columbia

 Users are reporting problems related to: internet, phone and wi-fi.